Sphaerodactylus parkeri

 Sphaerodactylus parkeri, also known commonly as Parker's least gecko or the southern Jamaica banded sphaero, is a small species of lizard in the family Sphaerodactylidae.
 The species is endemic to Jamaica.

 Etymology

 The specific name, parkeri, is in honor of English herpetologist Hampton Wildman Parker.

 Habitat

-The preferred habitat of S. parkeri is forest at altitudes of 0–230 m.
+The preferred habitat of Sphaerodactylus parkeri is forest at altitudes of 0–230 m.